Sammm333/Authorization-authentication/README.md

 > ⚠️ **This project is currently under active development.
 Some features may be incomplete or subject to change.**

-A production-ready authentication system built with FastAPI, featuring JWT tokens, Google OAuth2, role-based access control, and a full admin panel.
+A production-ready authentication system built with FastAPI, featuring JWT tokens, Google OAuth2, role-based access control, and a full admin panel — served through a single Nginx reverse proxy.

 ---